-Why Scientific Pantheism might be for you
+Why Scientific Pantheism might match you

 Scientific pantheism moves beyond “God” and defines itself by positives.
-Atheism and Agnosticism both define themselves negatively, in relation to a “God” that they deny or doubt.
-These are useful starting points – but they don’t take us very far.
+Atheism and Agnosticism both define themselves negatively, in relation to a “God” that they both deny or doubt.
+These are useful starting points – but they don’t take us far.
 Most people also need positive beliefs and feelings about their place in Nature and the wider Universe.
-Scientific pantheists take Nature and the Universe as our start and finish point, not some preconceived idea of “God.”
+Scientific pantheists take Nature and the Cosmos as our start and finish point, not some preconceived idea of “God.”
 We do not believe in a supernatural creator god who watches or judges us.
 Most scientific pantheists avoid god-language or religious words like church, worship, divinity and so on.
 We regard them as misleading in relation to pantheism.
 Those of us who do like to use these words, use them metaphorically, as a way of expressing their deep feelings of reverence, gratitude and belonging towards Nature and the wider Universe.

 The basic principles